Lucien Anderson: Biography

-He was elected as an Unconditional Unionist to the Thirty-eighth Congress (March 4, 1863 – March 3, 1865).
+He was elected as Union Democrat to the Thirty-eighth Congress, but once in office emerged as a leader of the new Unconditional Union Party, which favored the abolition of slavery.
 Shortly following his election, he was kidnapped by Confederate sympathizers, but then released in a prisoner swap for some Confederate prisoners.
 While in Congress, he advocated for the emancipation of all slaves and voted for the 13th Amendment to the US Constitution, despite having been a slave-owner, possibly even at the time of his voting for the Amendment.

 He declined to be a candidate for renomination in 1864.
-He also served as a delegate to the Republican National Convention in 1864.
+He served as a delegate to the 1864 National Union Convention that nominated Abraham Lincoln for re-election.

 After leaving Congress, Anderson resumed the practice of law.
 Near the end of his life he was judged to be of unsound mind as the result of his age and ill health, and a trustee was appointed to manage his affairs.
-He died in Mayfield, Kentucky, on October 17, 1898 and was buried in the Anderson family cemetery.
+He died in Mayfield, Kentucky, on October 17, 1898.

-Anderson is the subject of a biography, 2016's Unconditional Unionist: The Hazardous Life of Lucian Anderson, Kentucky Congressman, by Berry Craig and Dieter C. Ullrich.